azhmur/xxHash/README.md

 Milosz Krajewski port: https://github.com/MiloszKrajewski/K4os.Hash.xxHash

 There are some others implementations available on nuget, but they are much slower or produce incorrect results.

+# BloomFilter

+BloomFilter avx2 optimized implementation is taken from Rocksdb.
+It can be hard to use as you should have good knowledge of your data in advance to tune number of parameters.
+Expect 1-2 bytes per key as good size estimation.